 We give it a name, an identity and ultimately life form with its own purpose and destructive characteristics.
 That which we hold intensely as the object of our attention is magnified.
 And when we see the evidence of it through other people’s stories and experiences and more particularly our own, it not only becomes part of our reality; it becomes our truth.

-Every person on this planet are like individual cells to a larger worldly body similarly to the multiple human cells that make up our physical body.
+Every person on this planet is like an individual cell to a larger worldly body similarly to the multiple human cells that make up our physical body.
 Like a virus, fear cannot survive without a host.
 They are both incapable of independently reproducing.
 Fear cannot thrive in optimism.
 And, depending on how positive or ‘immune’ we are to negative attitudes or situations, fear cannot spread.
 It remains isolated within the carrier.

 In a similar manner to a virus, humans search for their next host to influence for the same reason we procreate – to maintain our survival.
 We understand the more people we convince of our beliefs; the stronger, more believable and therefore, more ‘real’ they become.
 Otherwise, we become societal outcasts holding onto our ‘forsaken’ signs on the side of the road.
 We crave to be noticed and understand if we are not influencing someone, we are being influenced.
 The problem is when what we are influencing or being influenced by is attracting and infecting each other with fear.